Language Lab Orientation

 - You may print up to 5 pages of lab related work per visit.

-- Cell phones must be turned off before coming into the Language Lab.
+- Cell phones must be put on silent before coming into the Language Lab.
 If your phone

 goes off, you will be asked to leave, and return when you are finished with your call.